 Nausea + Vomiting

 Sensitive ears are one of the most common side effects of ear infections.
 Babies and children who suddenly exhibit signs of sensitive ears such as crying when lying on their side or when their ears are touched may have an ear infection that is causing severe pain for their small ears.
-If your pediatrician suspects an ear infection, he or she may be able to prescribe a prescription pain reliever in the form of ear drops that can help alleviate sensitivity and pain.
+If your pediatrician suspects an ear infection, he or she may be able to prescribe a pain reliever in the form of ear drops that can help alleviate sensitivity and pain.

 Excessive Ear Contact

-Often when an ear infection is present, babies and children will pulling on their ears as a response to the buildup of fluid or of pain in the inner ear.
+Often when an ear infection is present, babies and children will pull on their ears as a response to the buildup of fluid or of pain in the inner ear.
 If your little one suddenly seems to touch his or her ears while exhibiting one or more of the other symptoms indicated, contact your physician to schedule an appointment.

 Illness is one of the most common reasons for irregular sleep schedules in infants.
 If your little one is uninterested in sleeping or is sleeping excessively, watch for other signs and symptoms.
 If he or she is experiencing pain from an ear infection, he may be unable to sleep.
-If a lack of sleep occurs in combination with excessive crying, or crying more than usual, schedule an appointment with his pediatrician.
+If a lack of sleep occurs in combination with excessive crying or crying more than usual, schedule an appointment with his pediatrician.

 READ MORE: Guide to Setting Sleep Schedules for Kids

 Once you become familiar with your child’s sleep patterns, chances are you also recognize when he or she is crying more than usual.
 If your child suddenly displays symptoms of irritability or excessive crying, he could be attempting to let you know he is in pain.